Sleep Health Assessment

 Why You Should Take This Assessment

 Everyone needs to get a good night's rest on a regular basis.
-Without it, you feel tired the next day and not at your peak performance.
-In addition, ongoing sleeplessness increases the likelihood of automobile accidents and work-related injury (especially if you work in a dangerous occupation).
+Without it, you feel tired the next day and can't perform daily tasks as well.
+Getting too little sleep for weeks or months increases the risk for automobile accidents and work-related injury (especially if you work in a dangerous job).

-Sleep requirements vary from person to person, but an average adult needs about 8 hours of sleep each night, and children need even more.
-About 1 out of every 3 adults does not get the amount of sleep they need.
+Sleep requirements vary from person to person, but an average adult needs about 7 to 9 hours of sleep each night, and children need even more.
+About 40% of adults get less than 7 hours of sleep a night.

 Take this assessment to see if you have a disturbed sleep pattern.
-The answers here will help you understand what might cause your sleep problems and offer some suggestions of how to get more rest.
+The answers here will help you understand what might cause your sleep problems and offer suggestions for how to get more rest.

 How Much Time This Assessment Will Take